 Angstrom Research Celeritas

-Reagent A is a special silicone suspension of carbon based monomers.
+- As a special silicone suspension of carbon based monomers.
 The silicone and special additives prevent the monomers from cross-linking prematurely, until it is mixed with Reagent B.

-1. It activates the chemical reaction in Reagent A, and cross-links all of the monomers to produce a unique gliding feeling in the cube.
+- Activates the chemical reaction in Reagent A, and cross-links all of the monomers to produce a unique gliding feeling in the cube.

 - Add 1-2 drops reagent A into a clean, dry cube which has been cleaned of previous lubricant.
 Be careful not to add too much, because the initial lubricity of Reagent A is significantly different from the final feeling.
 Adding too much will result in an overly slow cube.
 Do many turns to ensure that Reagent A has coated the inner surfaces of the puzzle.
 This should take about 2 solves.

-Add 2-3 drops of Reagent B, and quickly begin to turn the puzzle to allow consistent reaction between the two Reagents.
+- Add 2-3 drops of Reagent B, and quickly begin to turn the puzzle to allow consistent reaction between the two Reagents.

-After step 3, the cube may either be too fast, or too slow.
+- After step 3, the cube may either be too fast, or too slow.
 If it is too fast, it is recommended to use a heavy silicone to slow the puzzle down.
 If it is too slow, we recommend cleaning the puzzle out, and adding less Reagent A.

 Note: Some puzzles react better to Celeritas than others.
 For big cube use, we recommend using less Reagent A, and more Reagent B.